Master of Science in Management Curriculum

 Summer Semester

-This five week session sets you up for success with a series of graduate-level business courses, in which you will build upon throughout the program.
+This five week session sets you up for success with a series of graduate-level courses designed to launch your immersion into the world of business, which you will build upon throughout the program.
 At the same time, all students are expected to start exploring their career interests in relation to their management goals and undergraduate knowledge.

 Business Analytics I (1.5 Credit Hours)